Updated: May 30, 2006

 Persistent instability and laxity may require surgical treatment.

-The consensus is that isolated MCL tears rarely require operative repair, while treatment of severe combined ruptures of the MCL and ACL or PCL would require reconstruction.
-A recent study found that nonoperative and operative treatments of medial collateral ligament injuries lead to equally good results.
-Another indication for surgical intervention would be persistent instability and consist of tissue repair and imbrication.
+The consensus is that isolated MCL tears rarely require operative repair, while treatment of severe combined ruptures of the MCL and ACL or PCL would require reconstruction.[9]
+A study found that nonoperative and operative treatments of medial collateral ligament injuries lead to equally good results.
+Another indication for surgical intervention would be persistent instability, with surgery consisting of tissue repair and imbrication.
 Often, reinforcement with an allograft is necessary.

 Long-term outcome studies have shown that almost all patients with grade 1 and 2 injuries have returned to full preinjury activities by 3 months.
 Isolated grade 3 injuries still allow excellent return to preactivity levels by 6-9 months.